obsidianmd/obsidian-help/en/Teams/Manage Obsidian in your workplace.md

 ## Frequently asked questions

-**How do I deploy licenses across multiple installations?**
+**How can I deploy licenses across multiple installations?**
-Currently, we do not support the ability to deploy licenses via a deployment script, such as in a `.json` file.
+Currently, we do not support deploying licenses via a deployment script, such as in a `.json` file.

+**Does Obsidian support Single Sign-On (SSO)?**
+Obsidian does not support SSO.
+In most use cases, Obsidian does not require an account or sign-on in your workplace, unless you are using [[Introduction to Obsidian Publish|Obsidian Publish]] or [[Introduction to Obsidian Sync|Obsidian Sync]].

+**Does Obsidian support Multi-Factor Authentication (MFA)?**
+Obsidian supports [[2-factor authentication]] (2FA) for Obsidian accounts, but it does not support 2FA for opening and using the base application.
+Users of [[Introduction to Obsidian Sync|Obsidian Sync]] and [[Introduction to Obsidian Publish|Obsidian Publish]] will be required to confirm their 2FA key when they first log into the application.